-Donna Michael: Second Saturday Series: Science Fiction, Letter Writing, and Poetry
+Donna Michael: Second Saturday Series: Letter Writing and Poetry

 Nursing was the first career choice for Donna Michael because she felt it was more glamorous than teaching.
 She spent the first years in her young adult life starting IVs and giving patient care.
 Later, she worked as a school nurse and taught healthy living in a special needs school.
 After nine years she realized teaching was her real passion.
 She earned her masters as a Reading Specialist at UVA.
 In 2014 she spent her summer with the Shenandoah Valley Writing Project to become a certified Teacher Consultant for the National Writing Project.
 She recently returned to D.G.Cooley Elementary as the reading specialist, after spending 7 years teaching English at Johnson Williams Middle School.
 Donna lives with her husband and their German Shepherds, Story and Sequel in Clarke County, VA.
 She entertains herself by hiking, scrapbooking, writing and playing with her five grandchildren.

 Calling all writers (aka poets).
 Poetry, the frequently neglected form of writing, will aid your writing skills by increasing your power of self expression.
 Poets will exercise their creativity in several different poems during this session.

 Memos, textings, and tweets…Oh My!
 Letter writing is an endangered species.
 Participants will revive the art of letter writing.
 Friendly letters and business letters will be practiced.
 Whether you want to send a letter to a fictitious future employer or your sweet little granny; this is the workshop for you!

 Do you have a thirst for thrilling futuristic science?
 This is where that thirst will be quenched with your creative juices.
 Let’s face it, there’s no question about the tremendous entertainment value of Science Fiction.
 Now you can practice writing science fiction stories!